Azure-Samples/azure-search-openai-demo/README.md

 Deploying or re-deploying a local clone of the repo:
 * Simply run "azd up"

+Starting from your git repository:
+1. Clone your forked of repository `git clone <your repo>`
+2. Change current working directory to your repo`cd <your repo>`
+3. Create your local python venv environment `python venv .venv`
+4. Run "azd up -t azure-search-openai-demo"
+    * For the target location, the regions that currently support the models used in this sample are East US or South Central US.
+For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

 Running locally:
 * Run `./app/start.cmd` or run the "VS Code Task: Start App" to start the project locally.